massimo-zaniboni/asterisell-v5/doc/website/content/pages/features.rst

 Billing
 -------

-Schedule the generation of invoices and reports.
+Schedule the generation of invoices and reports, and send invoices by email.

-Send invoices by email.
+Postpone invoices with low amounts.

 |screen_005|